ReadAlongs/Studio-Web/readme.md

 #### IMAGES
+You have three options:
-* you can put images in "asests/" and provide relative link
+* put images in "asests/" and provide relative link
-* otherwise provide a full path
+* provide a full path
+* put it in a custom relative folder and make sure to add `use-asset-folder="false"` attribute to the read-long component

 ## Test with your site